Gallbladder Disease Overview, Causes, Symptoms, And Prevention

 Some patients may also develop pancreatitis, an inflammation of the pancreas.
-This may occur if the gallstones block the drainage system of the pancreas, which shares a small portion of it’s duct with the common bile duct (SEE PICTURE BELOW- can we add a picture of the gallbladder and bile ducts please.) then severe inflammation of the pancreas may ensue.
-This is another life-threatening condition which may be a consequence of gallstones.
+This may occur if the gallstones block the drainage system of the pancreas, which shares a small portion of its duct with the common bile duct then severe inflammation of the pancreas may ensue.
+This is another life-threatening condition that may be a consequence of gallstones.

 Treatment for Gallbladder Disease